jakebellacera/scenery.js/README.md

 ### Sequence element events

+All Sequence element events bubble up to the Scenery element, so if you want to listen to all events, simply listen to the events listed below on the Scenery element.

 #### scenery:sequenced:in

 Emitted when the element is sequenced in.
-Do note that this event will bubble up to the Scenery element, so you can listen for all sequences on the Scenery element if needed.

 Additional data passed into the `event.detail` object are: